Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

-This relationship, however, had to remain informal, since \eqref{eq:intro-SPDE} is not known to be well-posed.
-For a discussion of this issue and the appearance of ultra-violet divergences in fluctuating hydrodynamics see \cite[p.\ 595]{BDSGJLL15}.
-Indeed, in the language of singular stochastic PDE and regularity structures (see, for example, Hairer \cite{H13-3}, Gubinelli, Imkeller, and Perkowski \cite{GIP12}), \eqref{eq:intro-SPDE} and \eqref{eq:introDK} are supercritical and, therefore, fall outside the scope of the theory.
+This relationship, however, had to remain informal because \eqref{intro_eq-1} has only recently been shown to be well-posedness by the authors in \cite{FehGes21}.
+In addition, the ultra-violet limit $K\to\infty$ of \eqref{intro_eq-1} is supercritical in the language of singular stochastic PDE and regularity structures (see, for example, Hairer \cite{H13-3}, Gubinelli, Imkeller, and Perkowski \cite{GIP12}), and therefore falls outside the scope of the theory.
+For a discussion of this issue and the appearance of ultraviolet divergences in fluctuating hydrodynamics see \cite[p.\ 595]{BDSGJLL15}.
 Furthermore, it has been observed in \cite{LKR19} that a renormalization is necessary in order to obtain function-valued solutions of \eqref{eq:introDK}.
 These renormalization terms destroy the relationship between the stochastic PDE and the zero range process, since they appear in the rate function for \eqref{eq:introDK} and thereby lead to incorrect predictions of rare events for the particle process.
-We refer to Hairer and Weber \cite{HW15} for a discussion of related aspects in the context of (singular) stochastic Allen-Cahn equations.
+We refer to Hairer and Weber \cite{HW15} for a discussion of related aspects in the context of the (singular) stochastic quantization equation.

-The purpose of this paper is to make rigorous the informal relation between small noise large deviations for conservative stochastic PDE and non-equilibrium fluctuations in zero range processes outlined above.
-To address the issue of renormalization we consider joint limits in the scale $\ve<<\frac{1}{K}$ for a class of stochastic PDE of the form

-where $\xi^K$ denotes a spectral approximation of $\R^d$-valued space-time white noise $\xi$, $\Phi\in W^{1,1}_{\textrm{loc}}([0,\infty))$ is a strictly increasing nonlinearity.
-In view of the scale $\ve<<\frac{1}{K}$, possible renormalization constants vanish in the limit, leading to the correct rate function \eqref{eq:intro-rate-function}.